open-telemetry/opamp-spec/specification.md

 has for this Agent and if the hashes are different the Server SHOULD send an PackagesAvailable message to the Agent.

-#### error_message
+#### PackageStatuses.error_message

 This field is set if the Agent encountered an error when processing the [PackagesAvailable message](#packagesavailable-message) and that error is not related to any particular single package.